 Selah.
 Pause and consider this truth for a few moments.

 God is omniscient.
 He knows everything.
 He hears all the prayers we utter, genuine or not.
-I envision God responding to Pharisee prayers by listening a moment, turning to Jesus, shaking His holy head, and saying, “He’s just talking to himself, not us.”
+I envision God responding to Pharisee prayers by listening to them for a moment, turning to Jesus, shaking His holy head, and saying, “He’s just talking to himself, not us.”

-In response to the prayers of the tax-gatherer and the Pharisee, only one man left justified.
+In response to the prayers of the tax-gatherer and the Pharisee, only one man left his prayer time justified.
 It wasn’t the man with the fancy words.
 Only the man who beat his chest in repentance found favor with God and received an answer to his prayer.

 Jesus was clear.
 Haughty words get us nowhere with God.
 We can demand, insist, and tout our worthiness all we want.
 Is it the kind of speech that moves God’s heart?
 No.

-The Lord’s Prayer found in Matthew 6:7-13 offers five key elements.
+The Lord’s Prayer found in Matthew 6:7-13 offers five key elements to real prayer if we want to move closer to God.
 They serve as a model for intercession, as well as for life.
-I’ve written about this recently, but these key truths bear repeating.

 - Offer thanksgiving and praise to God for His mercy, love, and kindness — not praise for our own accomplishments and goodness.